 Plant sprouting onions especially for their greens.

-Don’t throw away your onions when they start sprouting; dig a small hole in the garden, add some compost and plant the bulb.
-Within a few weeks it will start producing long green-shoots that you can snip off and add to your salads and stews.
+Don’t throw away your onions when they start to sprout; dig a small hole in the garden, add some compost and plant the bulb.
+Within a few weeks they will start producing long green-shoots that you can snip off and add to your salads and stews.

 I